 Luther College has installed a number of water bottle filling stations in order to reduce the need for single-use plastic water bottles.
 These filling stations encourage students, faculty, and staff to carry reusable water bottles and avoid unnecessary waste generation.
 Each week, the filling stations are used thousands of times across campus.

 Visit campus shortly after students move out of residence halls in the spring and you’ll see first hand proof how much is thrown away during that last week.
 Dumpsters fill, get removed, and fill again.
 The environmental impact of our blossoming landfills is evident.
 More troubling is all the perfectly usable items that are trashed.
-A solution to both problems—Trash to Treasure.
+Luther has partnered with local thrift stores, the First Lutheran Church Food Pantry and Winneshiek Recycling Center to collect and sell items generated during move-out week.
 Students can drop off a plethora of usable items in the days leading up to move out at the following locations:

 My work coordinating waste projects on campus has broadened my understanding of the intricacies of implementing solutions for environmental problems.
 I’ve learned that growing strong connections with community members is of vital importance to working towards change in habit and ideology.
 Making these connections with different groups on campus has been my favorite part of working with the sustainability department!